Skip to main content

 • Intentional violence, such as terrorist attacks and mass shootings

-Each part of disaster management has its own strategic approach and set of activities for protecting people, property, and environments from all types of emergencies.
+Each part of disaster management has its own strategic approach and set of activities for protecting people, property, and environments from emergencies.

-Anyone aspiring to become a professional in the field can develop a solid base of knowledge about disaster prevention, preparedness, response, and recovery by completing a disaster management degree program.
+Anyone aspiring to become a professional in the field can develop a solid knowledge base about disaster prevention, preparedness, response, and recovery by completing a disaster management degree program.

 Curriculums for the degree cover topics such as: